 Let’s look at using Lip Tint on text.
 This technique works best with lighter font colors.

 Type, size, and place the text.
 Then go to the Touch Up tab and select Lip Tint.
-Brush over the font as you did when applying the Foil texture, again adjusting the sliders.
+Brush over the font as you did when applying the Watercolor texture, again adjusting the sliders.
 Once you’ve brushed some of one color and it looks pretty good, click Apply.
 Then do the same with another color.
 You can even change tint colors using the color picker.

 Textures on photos